nielsenjared/nielsenjared.github.io/content/blog/algorithm-array-partition/index.md

 What if we just select a random value from the array for the pivot?

-We _could_ use a random number generator, but because we don't know what the array looks like, we can just select any value.
+We _could_ generate a random number, but because we don't know what the array looks like, we can just select any value.

 Which element do we select?

 We know we're going to need to iterate and the standard approach to iteration is starting at 0 and incrementing by 1 to _n_.
 So let's select _n_, the last element in the array.

-TODO explain left and right, partition a partition of an array
+We know we need to return the `index`, so we're going to need to declare an `index` variable.
+But how do we initialize it?

+If we're starting at `left`, let's set our `index` to `left`.

+Let's pseudocode what we discussed so far...
 ```
 FUNCTION partition(arr, left, right)
     SET index TO left